-5.3 Inquiry and Revelation behaviour
+5.3 Inquiry and Revelation Behaviour

 Among all 113 IBN-played games, there were 39 games in which one goal was revealed, and 10 games in which two goals were revealed, making for a total of 59 revelations.
 In all, at least one goal was revealed in 43% of the games.
-The majority of goal revelations (72%) were performed by dependent players, significantly higher than the number of revelations performed by independent players ($\chi^2(1) = 6.1, p = 0.01$).
+The majority of goal revelations (73%) were performed by dependent players, as shown in the top row of Table 5.5, and significantly higher than the number of revelations performed by independent players ($\chi^2(1) = 6.1, p = 0.01$).